Patrick Baty

-Patrick Baty FRSA (born 1956) is a British historian of architectural paint and colour, who works as a consultant in the decoration of historic buildings.
+Patrick Baty FSA FSA Scot FRSA Hon FBIID (born 1956) is a British historian of architectural paint and colour, who works as a consultant in the decoration of historic buildings.

 Early years

 He was educated at St Benedict's School, in London, and, after a period as a private soldier in the Parachute Regiment, attended the Royal Military Academy Sandhurst, being commissioned into the 9th/12th Royal Lancers in 1976.
 He resigned his commission in 1980 when his newly-posted commanding officer opposed his secondment to the Sultan of Oman's Armed Forces.
 Reverting to the rank of Trooper, he undertook Selection for the Artists Rifles, leaving as a captain some ten years later.

 After a brief spell with the Anthony d'Offay gallery he joined his family paint business Papers and Paints.
 Having always had an interest in historic buildings he began a study of the methods and materials employed in their decoration.
 In 1993 he completed a part-time degree in the subject at the University of East London.